CRAIG J. BRYAN, PSY.D., ABPP

 Primary care behavioral health

 OPPORTUNITIES FOR STUDENTS

 There are ample research opportunities for both undergraduate and graduate students to volunteer in the National Center for Veterans Studies on a number of Dr. Bryan's research studies.
 NCVS projects focus primarily on military mental health issues, particularly suicide risk and combat-related posttraumatic stress disorder.

 For Aspiring Graduate Students

-Due to large (and growing) volume of applications received each year for graduate enrollment, I am unfortunately unable to accommodate requests to meet personally with aspiring students for campus visits.
+Due to large (and growing) volume of applications received each year for graduate enrollment, I am unfortunately unable to accommodate requests to meet personally with aspiring students for campus visits or phone calls.

 **Qualified individuals from underrepresented backgrounds, to include military personnel and veterans, are especially encouraged to apply.**

-Approximately 50% of graduate and undergraduate students in my lab are military personnel or veterans.
+Approximately 50% of graduate and undergraduate students in my lab have served in the U.S. military.